cambridge-ceu/CEU-journal-club/README.md

 * **Schedule**.
 Past and coming sessions are in [this list](schedule.md).
 * **Web**. [https://cambridge-ceu.github.io/journal-club/](https://cambridge-ceu.github.io/journal-club/).

-Please <a href="mailto:phpc-ceu-genjc-bounces@lists.cam.ac.uk">send a message to the mailing list</a> to join in; regular reminders are sent by Kate.
+Regular reminders are sent by Kate <a href="mailto:phpc-ceu-genjc-bounces@lists.cam.ac.uk">to the mailing list</a>.

 Keep rrreeeeeeaaaaaaaaading!!!